-- At the end of April 2015, work on the tunnel contract was 99.5% complete.
-SFMTA reported that the contractor achieved Final Completion on May 15, 2015, indicating that 100% of the contract work was complete. - The tunnel work was completed on schedule and well below the established budget for the tunnel work. - Work to address the localized failure of the ground treatment at Cross Passage 5 and all related utility and street construction work was completed by the end of April.
-In the opinion of the PMOC, the contractor should prepare an analysis of the cause of the leak.
+- At the end of May 2015, work on the tunnel contract was 99.7% complete.
+SFMTA reported that the contractor achieved Final Completion on May 15, 2015, indicating that 100% of the physical construction work was complete.
+A few punch list items related to project documentation remain to be completed. - Work to address the localized failure of the ground treatment at Cross Passage 5 and all related utility and street construction work was completed by the end of April.
+In the opinion of the PMOC, the contractor should prepare an analysis of the cause of the subsidence.